huntfx/pyhide/README.md

 <br>

 <h4>Installation:</h4>
+Copy ImageStore.py with the PIL, requests and pyimgur folders into your Python directory.<br>
+Alternatively, you may add a new search path to any location through the following method, but it must be run each time Python is loaded.

+	import sys
+	sys.path.append( path to folder )

-Copy all files (aside from the older versions folder) into 'C:/Users/(name)/Documents/maya/(mayaversion)/scripts'. use 'from ImageStore import ImageStore' to import the module.
+use `from ImageStore import ImageStore` to import the module.

 <br>

 <h4>Config:</h4>

-Load up imageStore.py and you can change the default save location of files.
+Load up imageStore.py and you can change the default save location of files and a few other things.
 Normally, the image gets saved to My Documents, and the cache file to the python folder.

 <br>